 Our glass safety stickers and manifestations are available as a pack of individual stickers, in ready-made strips, or as a film which can be ordered by the meter or cut to size.
 They are designed to highlight glazed areas to comply with building regulations, to help avoid the risk of collision.
 They are therefore ideal for office partitions, public areas and patio doors.
 They are very easy to apply using soapy water, and the application tool provided.
 Please read more to find out about legal requirements with regards to large glazed areas in public buildings.Read More

-Manifestations are self-adhesive devices designed to highlight glazed areas.
-They can consist of rows of stickers - e.g. manifestation dots - or a continual strip of window film of contrasting colour with the glass - e.g. glass safety strips or frosted glass strips.
+Glass manifestations are stickers designed to highlight glazed areas like glass partitions, patio and large glass doors, glass corridors in public and commercial buildings, to prevent accidental collision.
+They can consist of rows of stickers in a colour of your choice or in etched glass effect - e.g. manifestation dots - or a continual strip of window film of contrasting colour with the glass - e.g. glass safety strips or frosted glass strips.

 Manifestations are designed to mitigate the risk of collision at work, in retail outlets or in public spaces, where it is a legal requirement to highlight large glazed areas is stipulated in Document K: Building regulation in England covering the buildings users protection from falling, collision and impact in and around the building.